Damage jackals ripping right through you

 1. Into The Lungs Of Hell 2.
 Set The World Afire 3.
 Anarchy In The U.K. 4.
 Mary Jane 5.
 502 6.
 In My Darkest Hour 7.
 Liar 8.
 Hook In Mouth

 So Far, So Good...
-So What! is probably Megadeth's heaviest, nastiest and thrashiest hour (actually, not more than a half).
-The album has a cold, hate-filled sound that feels like a perfect reminiscence of the late eighties.
-Maybe for this reason many people seem to consider this album inferior to other Megadeth releases from that period, but in my opinion it is quite the opposite and one of Megadeth's most intense efforts ever.
-Of individual songs, In My Darkest Hour is most memorable with very dark lyrics whereas Anarchy In The U.K. is one of the few decent cover songs I've heard, mainly because the style is not too different from the original and thus it feels more like a refined version.
-The band's line-up was revamped prior to this release but they sound just as good as ever, and only the underproduced drums on a couple of tracks slightly irritate me.
-Listening to So Far, So Good...
-So What! generates an apocalyptic feel which I find strangely captivating.
+So What! is probably Megadeth's nastiest and thrashiest hour (actually, not more than a good half), with an authentic hate-filled and cold atmosphere that feels like a perfect recollection of the late 1980s.
+Maybe for this reason many people seem to despise this recording and consider it an inferior piece of work, but it is really one of Megadeth's most intense efforts ever.
+Into The Lungs Of Hell and Set The World Afire open the album in an apocalyptic vein as only appropriate, whereas In My Darkest Hour is the most memorable song with some very depressing lyrics.
+Anarchy In The U.K. must be one of the few decent cover songs out there, mainly because the style is not too different from the original and thus it feels more like a refined version, and Hook In Mouth makes truly a venomous closing track.
+The band's line-up was revamped prior to this release but they sound just as good as ever, and only the underproduced drums on a couple of tracks may be slightly irritating.
+Despite all its alleged faults, So Far, So Good...
+So What! can be a strangely captivating listening experience.

 MEGADETH - Rust In Peace